-Pricing products can be a tricky business, but it’s one of the most important activities an enterprise can do.
-Finding the right pricing strategy is crucial to locking in sales while ensuring your revenue levels are healthy enough to stay afloat.
+Pricing new products can be a tricky business, but it’s one of the most important activities an enterprise can do.
+Finding the right product pricing strategy is crucial to locking in sales while ensuring your revenue levels are healthy enough to stay afloat.

-The 7 main product pricing strategies
+7 product pricing strategies for new products

 - Value-based pricing